-The COVID-19 pandemic in the United States has caused business disruption through mandated and voluntary closings of businesses.
-While the disruption is currently expected to be temporary, there is considerable uncertainty around the duration of the closings.
+The COVID-19 pandemic in the United States has caused business disruption through labor shortages and business closings.
+While the disruption is currently expected to be temporary, there is considerable uncertainty around the duration of the disruption.
 However, the related financial impact on the Authority and the duration cannot be estimated at this time.

-Management is unaware of any other conditions which could have a significant impact on the Authority's current financial position, net position or operating results based on past, present and future events.
+Management is unaware of any other conditions which could have a significant impact on the Authority's current financial position, net position or operating results based on past, present, and future events.